alycioe/allysons-multiple-choice-quiz/README.md

 # Allyson's Multiple Choice Quiz

+## WORK IN PROGRESS : This will be further edited for resubmission when it is fully functional, formatted better, and actually works.

 # Description

 This is an incomplete website that is a work in progress.
 Its goal is to function as a multiple choice quiz study guide with a timer, score, and high score tracker.